ryantnance/learn_command_line_excercises/Chapter_13/Readme.md

-    1. Can you show me the contents of database.yml?
+    1. Can you show me the contents of database.yml? cd tmp ls tmp cat database.yml
           This is a story all about how
           My life got flip-turned upside down
           And I liked to take a minute and sit right there And tell you how I became the prince of a town called Bel Air